telefonicaid/rabbit-topic-acl/README.md

 ## <a name="overview"/> Overview
 ### Description
-This project aims to provide an authorization plugin for Rabbit MQ that will manage the access to RabbitMQ resources based on the Routing Keys used to publish and bind queues.
+This project aims to provide an authorization plugin for [Rabbit MQ](https://www.rabbitmq.com/) that will manage the access to RabbitMQ resources based on the Routing Keys used to publish and bind queues.
 The ultimate goal of this plugin is to be used along the RabbitMQ MQTT plugin in order to use RabbitMQ as an MQTT broker with ACL-based authorization.

-Permissions for each routing key will be defined in Access Control Lists (ACLs) with a format similar to the one used for Mosquitto ACLs.
+Permissions for each routing key will be defined in Access Control Lists (ACLs) with a format similar to the one used for Mosquitto ACLs (described in the [man page of Mosquitto.conf](https://mosquitto.org/man/mosquitto-conf-5.html)).

 ## <a name="usage"/> Usage
 ### <a name="deployment"/> Deployment

 In order to deploy the plugin:
 - Build the packages for distribution with `make dist`.
-- Move the generated `plugins/rabbitmq_topic_acl-<version>.ez`
+- Move the generated `plugins/rabbitmq_topic_acl-<version>.ez` to the `plugins` directory of your RabbitMQ instance.
-- Enable the plugins with the `rabbitmq-plugins` administration command.
+- Enable the plugins with the `rabbitmq-plugins` administration shell command.

 Take into account that once the plugin is enabled, it will enforce the authorization rules for all the RabbitMQ transactions.

 ### <a name="administration"/> Administration

-Before starting to use the plugin, an ACL must be loaded in the database.
-For all the administrative actions, the RabbitMQ broker must be running with the plugin installed and enabled.
+Before starting to use the plugin, an ACL must be loaded in the internal RabbitMQ database (Mnesia).
+For all the administrative actions, the
+RabbitMQ broker must be running with the plugin installed and enabled.

 There are two ways of managing the ACL DB contents: